NCF94/NicholasWard_T1A2/Desktop/NicholasWard_T1A2/readme.md

 Finished the content on the page and linked mock resume.
 Finished styling.

 ### Blog Page
 Completed and styled the main blog page, happy with how it reacts to various screen sizes.
+Changed Blog pictures to match the blog names.

 ### Individual Blog Pages.